Prag8855/aab/content/glossary/Optiker.md

 Title: What is an Optiker?
 German_term: Optiker
 English_term: Optician
-Description:
+Description: An optician can give eye tests and fit eyeglasses.
 Date_created: 2021-03-04
+Related_guides:
-Related_guides: guides/eyeglasses.md
+    guides/eyeglasses.md
 ---

-*Optiker* is the German term for an optician.
+*Optiker* is the German term for an optician or optometrist.
+They can give eye tests and fit eyeglasses.